What is brand monitoring?

 Video and Podcasts

-Scanning for written mentions of your brand is one thing, but knowing what people are saying about you on YouTube or in popular podcasts is just as important.
+Scanning for written brand mentions is one thing, but knowing what people are saying about you on YouTube or in popular podcasts is just as important.

-Modern brand monitoring tools can scour video and audio media for mentions of your brand or products too, adding to your overall understanding of brand reputation.
+Modern brand monitoring tools can scour video and audio media for brand mentions or product mentions too, adding to your overall understanding of brand reputation.

 Listening to what journalists and professional bloggers say about you is just as important as customer feedback.
 Sentiment from the press can be hugely influential, but it can also provide you with ways to actively market your products – for instance sharing positive reviews.